-Wheeler Mountain Trail is a 2.1 mile out and back trail located near Sutton, Vermont and is rated as moderate.
-The trail is primarily used for hiking and is accessible from March until November.
+Wheeler Mountain Trail is a 3.2 mile out and back trail located near Sutton, Vermont that offers the chance to see wildlife and is rated as moderate.
+The trail is primarily used for hiking, walking, trail running, and nature trips and is best used from March until November.

 moderate + more difficult than expected.

 Awesome!
 Not to steep not long at all!
 Great veiws!

 Decided to hike on a rainy afternoon despite low cloud cover.
 Had a beautiful hike nonetheless and the view, if windy, was glorious.

 I did the "Round the Pond" trail to the "Gnome Stairs" trail.
 It's an easy couple miles (maybe even less).
 There are beavers in the pond, and the "Gnome Stairs" were pretty cool (man made stairs leading down into Wheeler Brook).
 The trail ends at a "Trail End" sign.
 Just follow the blue dots.

 Definitely an adventure!
 Can't wait to do it again!